Gunivers/Bookshelf/docs/item.md

 `set`: Create an item corresponding to the identifier stored on the executing entity.

-- The identifier must be given via the score `bs.itemId`.
+- The identifier must be given via the score `bs.item.id`.

 *Example:*

-Make the player named Steve create an item in front of him, corresponding to the identifier he has given on his score `bs.itemId`
+Make the player named Steve create an item in front of him, corresponding to the identifier he has given on his score `bs.item.id`

 ```
 # Once